 In 2011 MMM decided to respond to great human need in South Sudan.
-The world’s newest country was in the process of recovering from Africa's longest-running civil war.
-In November 2012, three Sisters, Chinyere Iwunze from Nigeria; Irene Balzan from Malta; and Odette Nahayo from Rwanda, were assigned to respond to the request from Bishop of Wau, Rudolf Deng Majak, for medical personnel.
+The world’s newest country was recovering from Africa's longest-running civil war.
+On 2 March 2013, three Sisters, Chinyere Iwunze from Nigeria; Irene Balzan from Malta; and Odette Nahayo from Rwanda, left for Wau in response to the request from Bishop of Wau, Rudolf Deng Majak, for medical personnel.

-By population, Wau, in UpperNileState, is the third-largest city in South Sudan.
+By population, Wau is the third-largest city in South Sudan.
 It has a huge number of settlements for displaced people who fled during the war and returned after the signing of the Comprehensive Peace Agreement in 2005.
-The MMMs will provide community-based health care for almost 25,000 of these people.
+MMM was to provide community-based health care for almost 25,000 of these people.

 They completed a needs assessment to determine the health needs and priorities with the help of Andrew Otsieno, an MMM Associate.
 The assessment showed that inadequate clean water and poor nutrition were important issues.
 Malaria was also a major problem because the settlement is close to the river.
 The people were living in grass-roofed huts.

 The Sisters developed an action plan, meeting with government officials and working closely with the local people.
 In the first five years of the MMM Community-based Health Care Programme, staff began water and sanitation activities, including borehole drilling, repair of pumps and training of hand pump mechanics to ensure sustainability.
 They began sack and kitchen gardens.
 Sack gardens are tall sacks filled with soil from which plants grow.
 They are good for areas where there is little or no healthy soil and are also fairly efficient in use of water.
 They help to improve a family’s diet by adding fresh vegetables.
 Immunisations were started in villages around Eastern Bank with the expanded programme on immunization (EPI).